 Any given workspace will have the following structure.
 (Depending on user permissions, you may or may not see all of the below content)

 Home: This is the common landing page customized for your organization.
 Irrespective of which workspace you are in, you can always view this landing page by clicking on Home.

 Process: This is the area within a workspace where the process resides.
 As a Stages user or modeler, this is where you will be modeling your process.

-Management: Using management, Process can be managed in terms of compliance, descriptions, tailoring, adding process modules, versioning the process, defining metamodel and process kind.
+Management: Here the process can be managed in terms of compliance, descriptions, tailoring, adding process modules, versioning the process, defining the metamodel, and the process kind.

 Reports: This houses default and custom reports for the given workspace.

 Administration: Stages administrator will have access to this area to manage user and workspace related administrative settings.

 In Stages, workspaces have a hierarchal tree structure.
 A workspace can have one more workspace within it.
 It that case, the top-level workspace is referred to as ‘parent workspace’ and the next level is referred to as its ‘child workspace’.